nameoverflow/hs-wuxia-mud/README.md

 # mud-hs

-A MUD (Multi-User Dungeon) game in Haskell.
+A MUD (Multi-User Dungeon) game with WEB UI in Haskell.

 WIP